-(a) The maximum amount of compensation that may be awarded in any one claim is \$15,000.
+- (a) The maximum amount of compensation that may be awarded in any one claim is \$15,000.
 Other limitations for specific categories are addressed in the following chapters.
-For incidents of criminally injurious conduct occurring on or after October 1, 2014, the maximum amount of compensation that may be awarded in any one claim is (\$20,000).

-(3) Definitions: As used in these rules the following words shall include but are not limited to the following meanings unless the context clearly requires a different meaning:

-(a) Commission.
-The Alabama Crime Victims' Compensation Commission as described in Chapter 262-X-2 of these rules.

-(b) Criminally Injurious Conduct.

-(c) An act occurring or attempted within the geographical boundaries of this state which results in serious personal injury or death to a victim for which punishment by fine, imprisonment or death may be imposed; or
+For incidents of criminally injurious conduct occurring on or after October 1, 2014, the maximum amount of compensation that may be awarded in any one claim is (\$20,000). - (3) The public may obtain information about the Commission by visiting its website at www.acvcc.alabama.gov or calling the Commission at 334.290.4420.
+Submissions to the agency should be mailed to PO Box 231267; Montgomery, AL 36123-1267 or emailed to info@acvcc.alabama.gov.
+Requests for public records should be directed to the Commission's Access Officer.
+Public records will be provided at the Commission's cost. - (4) The Commission will maintain a Departmental Forms Index.
+The Departmental Forms Index (Appendix A) contains a listing of all forms a claimant/victim may be required to complete and submit in order to receive compensation benefits. - (a) The Index will be updated when forms are added or removed. - (b) A copy of forms may be obtained by following the guidelines in 262-X-1-.01(3). - (c) A list of internal forms excluded from the Departmental Forms Index may be obtained by following the guidelines in 262-X-1-.01(3). - (5)Definitions: As used in these rules the following words shall include but are not limited to the following meanings unless the context clearly requires a different meaning: - (a) Commission.
+The Alabama Crime Victims' Compensation Commission as described in Chapter 262-X-2 of these rules. - (b) Criminally Injurious Conduct. - (c) An act occurring or attempted within the geographical boundaries of this state which results in serious personal injury or death to a victim for which punishment by fine, imprisonment or death may be imposed; or - (d) An act occurring or attempted outside the geographical boundaries of this state in another state of the United States of America which is punishable by fine, imprisonment or death and which results in personal injury or death to a citizen of this state; and shall include an act of terrorism, as defined in

-(d) An act occurring or attempted outside the geographical boundaries of this state in another state of the United States of America which is punishable by fine, imprisonment or death and which results in personal injury or death to a citizen of this state; and shall include an act of terrorism, as defined in Section 2331 of Title 18, United States Code, committed outside of the United States, against a resident of this state; provided, however, such a citizen at the time such act was committed had a permanent place of residence in the geographical boundaries of this state, and in addition thereto: (e) Had a permanent place of employment located within the geographical boundaries of this state; or
+Section 2331 of Title 18, United States Code, committed outside of the United States, against a resident of this state; provided, however, such a citizen at the time such act was committed had a permanent place of residence in the geographical boundaries of this state, and in addition thereto: